Shai9/P.Planner/p-plan2-frontend/README.md

-# Getting Started with P-Plan
+# Getting Started with P-Planner

 This app helps track activities and costs for a project.
 In addition, activities can be added, deleted, or the order can be changed.